Rob12312368/Data-Structure/README.md

 # Data-Structure
 This direcotry contains all the code I have written until now for Data Structure.
 I have implemented stack, queue, binary search tree using C++.
-Homework other than implementing basic data structure includes "Rat in a Maze" and "Matrix Transpose".
+Homework other than implementing basic data structure includes "Rat in a Maze", "Matrix Transpose", Prim's algorithm, and Dijkstra.
+The code may be a little bit messy, as I try to understand the basic concepts and implement them without any help of online sample code or seudo code.
+It makes coding much more fun and challenging.